 Mistake #6: Giving up a lot sooner

-A lot has been said about companies that give up too soon on content as well as those that are only doing content marketing because everyone else is doing it.
+Many companies give up on content sooner.
+Then there are those who are only doing content marketing because everyone else is doing it.
 Therefore, they feel compelled to do it.

 Here are two questions you can ask: